 These featured supplement brands share our passion for supplements that raise the bar.

 For all of the reasons above, we’re proud to offer supplements from our very own brands.
-We stand behind our 365 by Whole Foods Market and Whole Food Market brand vitamins, minerals and dietary supplements.
+We stand behind our 365 by Whole Foods Market and Whole Foods Market brand vitamins, minerals and dietary supplements.
 Our team carefully selects our suppliers, visits their facilities and reviews the processes and procedures they follow to verify the quality and integrity of our products.
 Whole Foods Market brand takes it to the next level with premium, innovative and unique formulas.

-Supplements made with real food: The team at Megafood purchases over 700,000 pounds of fresh produce annually.
+Supplements made with real food: The team at MegaFood purchases over 700,000 pounds of fresh produce annually.
 They share our obsession with quality, closely collaborating with trusted farmers.

 Learn more about MegaFood opens in a new tab